sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Craft a Weapon card](images/move_craft_a_weapon.png){ width=2.5inch }

-The GM should decide how many Speed / Wealth / Equip tokens the weapon requires.
+The GM should decide how many Speed / Wealth / Pack tokens the weapon requires.
 Is the item particularly heavy or large?
 The GM should weigh that cost against the weapon's other features.